-The importance of these themes and priority research areas and their policy relevance is clear.
-The research will not only inform and help to directly answer SCAR Horizon Scan questions but are also aligned with the science needs and priorities of the CEP and SC-CAMLR (Section B).
+The importance of these research questions and their policy relevance is clear.
+The research will not only inform and help to directly answer SCAR Horizon Scan questions but is also aligned with the science needs and priorities of the CEP and SC-CAMLR (Section B).
 The research will also address questions that have been raised regarding the efficacy of environmental management across the region (Shaw et al. 2014; Hughes et al. 2016, Coetzee et al. 2017) and will facilitate the development of systematic conservation planning (e.g. Coetzee et al. 2017) and build on lessons learnt in other parts of the world.